UK entrepreneur Michelle Mone is the founder of successful lingerie brand – Ultimo.

 5. Be prepared for the worst, or suffer the consequences

 A few years ago Michelle Mone found out her husband was cheating on her with one of Michelle’s friends.

-And worse.
-She went through a lot of heartache and pain as you can imagine.
+And worse: She went through a lot of heartache and pain after the break up.

 Preparation is a necessity

 Had she not been a savvy business woman and misused her money, buying out her husband could have destroyed her financially.

 If you’re not prepared in life or business, when the worst happens, it could turn your life upside down within the click of a finger.